 How It Works

 The FRS Pension Plan is a defined benefit plan, in which you are guaranteed a benefit at retirement if you meet certain criteria.
 The amount of your future benefit is determined by a formula, based on your earnings,

 length of service, and membership class, and may be adjusted by a cost-of-living increase each July (adjustment only applicable for FRS service earned prior to

 July 1, 2011).
 If you are initially enrolled in the Pension Plan on or after July 1, 2011, you will not have a cost-of-living increase after retirement.
-Your benefit is pre-funded by contributions paid by your employer.
+Your benefit is pre-funded by your employee and employer contributions.
 The Florida Retirement System must ensure that sufficient funds are available when your benefits are due and bears the market risk and investment decisions.

 Why the FRS Is Offering This Plan